paolodina/django-eventstream/README.md

 EVENTSTREAM_STORAGE_CLASS = 'django_eventstream.storage.DjangoModelStorage'
 ```

 That's all you need to do.
 When storage is enabled, events are written to the database before they are published, and they persist for 24 hours.
+This interval can be changed in `settings.py` declaring the `EVENT_TIMEOUT` with a different value in minutes.
 If clients get disconnected, intermediate proxies go down, or your own server goes down or crashes at any time, even mid-publish, the stream will automatically be repaired.

 To enable storage selectively by channel, implement a channel manager and override `is_channel_reliable`.